-55,000 migrant student workers WILL NOT be deported!
+52,000 migrant student workers WILL NOT be deported!
 Why?
 Because organizing works!
 Last year when tens of thousands of us were facing deportation for a crisis not in our making, we came together to take action for change.
 AND WE WON.
-In direct response to migrant student workers speaking up, the federal government has made post graduate work permits (PGWPs) renewable!
+In direct response to migrant student workers speaking up, the federal government made post graduate work permits (PGWPs) renewable for one time!

 - Detailed information will be coming soon, so if you are a migrant student, sign up to stay connected: https://actionnetwork.org/forms/msuconnect/